-Recipient of the Gold Seal of Approval from the Joint Commission on Accreditation of Healthcare Organizations, The Stroke Clinic is one of only a handful of such certified centers in Washington State.
-In 2011, Valley Medical Center's Stroke program was awarded the Get With The Guidelines Silver Plus Performance Achievement Award by the American Heart Association and the American Stroke Association.
+Valley Medical Center is the recipient of the Gold Seal of Approval from the Joint Commission on Accreditation of Healthcare Organizations.
+The Stroke Clinic is one of only a handful of such certified centers in Washington State.

 A cerebral stroke occurs when there is a vascular interruption to part of the brain, typically resulting in damage to brain tissue.
 Thus, a stroke is considered a medical emergency, in which expedient intervention has been shown to improve outcome.
 Depending on the type of stroke, and the region of the brain affected, the functional implications of a cerebral stroke can vary greatly ranging from a transient loss of speech or motor movement, to paralysis or even death.
 Therefore, patients presenting a possible stroke at Valley Medical Center with be treated by the doctors and ancillary treatment team members to optimize the patient’s outcome.

 Stroke ranks among the deadliest—and most complicated—of healthcare problems.
 Until recently physicians could treat only the devastating aftermath of stroke.
 But lead-edge stroke center centers such as VMC's may limit, in some cases even prevent, the consequences of stroke.